sy77777en/video_annotation_folk/labels_markdown/cam_setup/focus/end_with/index.md

 - Is the final frame focused on the background while the foreground is blurred?

-- Does the video conclude with the background in sharp focus?
+- Does the camera conclude with the background in sharp focus?

 - Is the last shot emphasizing the background through shallow depth of field?